gvwilson/sensibleadventures/cloudherd/new.md

 "There's no dishonor in that."

 The corner of her mouth quirked up in a brief half-smile.
-"Thank you, major, but I'm long past worrying about honor.
+"Thank you, colonel, but I'm long past worrying about honor.
 Yes, I wanted to save lives.
 I wanted to give the king's men a chance to see that we weren't really fighting him, we were fighting rules that have us all in shackles, nobles and commoners alike.
 I wanted to give *him* a